How Can A Speech Therapist Help You Recover From Traumatic Brain Injury

 A traumatic brain injury may affect your attention span and short term memory, which in turn makes it more challenging to process new information.

-A speech therapist can create strategies to plan and organize your thoughts so that you can improve your cognitive processing.
+Your speech therapist can create strategies to plan and organize your thoughts so that you can improve your cognitive processing.

 One strategy for this includes learning the steps required to complete a task and being able to recall the proper sequence of the steps.

-A speech therapist will include these goals so that you can return to your daily life as much as possible.
+Your speech therapist will include these goals so that you can return to your daily life as much as possible.

 3. Social Skills Difficulties